Bhavinkumar-Vegad/all-checklist/quickchecklist-requirements-gathering-checklist.md

    * [ ] Identify any follow-up actions, such as additional meetings or information gathering

    * [ ] Provide a clear next steps and timeline for the project

+   * [ ] Share a written requirements summary and ask the client to confirm in writing